hyperledger/caliper/docs/vNext/Fabric_Configuration.md

     invokerIdentity: 'client0.org2.example.com'
 };

-return blockchain.invokeSmartContract(context, 'marbles', '', settings, 10);
+return this.sutAdapter.invokeSmartContract('marbles', '', settings, 10);
 ```

 `invokeSmartContract` also accepts an array of `invokeSettings` as the second arguments.
 However, Fabric does not support submitting an atomic batch of transactions like Sawtooth, so there is no guarantee that the order of these transactions will remain the same, or whether they will reside in the same block.

 Using "batches" also increases the expected workload of the system, since the rate controller mechanism of Caliper cannot account for these "extra" transactions.
 However, the resulting report will accurately reflect the additional load.

 #### Querying a contract

-To query the world state, call the `blockchain.bcObj.querySmartContract` function.
-It takes five parameters:
+To query the world state, call the `sutAdapter.querySmartContract` function.
+It takes four parameters:

-1. `context`: the same `context` object saved in the `init` callback.
-2. `contractID`: the unique (Caliper-level) ID of the contract.
+1. `contractID`: the unique (Caliper-level) ID of the contract.
-3. `version`: the contract version. __Unused.__
+2. `version`: the contract version. __Unused.__
-4. `querySettings`:  an object containing different query-related settings
+3. `querySettings`:  an object containing different query-related settings
-5. `timeout`: the timeout value for the transaction __in seconds__.
+4. `timeout`: the timeout value for the transaction __in seconds__.

 The `querySettings` object has the following structure:
 * `contractFunction`: _string.
 Required._ The name of the function to call in the contract.
 * `contractArguments`: _string[].
 Optional._ The list of __string__ arguments passed to the contract.
 * `transientMap`: _Map<string, byte[]>.
 Optional._ The transient map passed to the contract.
 * `invokerIdentity`: _string.
 Optional._ The name of the user who should invoke the contract.
 If an admin is needed, use the organization name prefixed with a `#` symbol (e.g., `#Org2`).
 Defaults to the first client in the network configuration file.
 * `targetPeers`: _string[].
 Optional._ An array of endorsing peer names as the targets of the query.
 If omitted, the target list will include endorsing peers selected according to the specified load balancing method.
 * `countAsLoad`: _boolean.
 Optional._ Indicates whether the query should be counted as workload and reflected in the generated report.
 If specified, overrides the adapter-level `caliper-fabric-countqueryasload` setting.

   > Not counting a query in the workload is useful when _occasionally_ retrieving information from the ledger to use as a parameter in a transaction (might skew the latency results).
 However, count the queries into the workload if the test round specifically targets the query execution capabilities of the contract.

 So querying a contract looks like the following (with automatic load balancing between endorsing peers):